A worst case scenario has unfolded in America.

 Cigarette-Lighter DC To AC Adaptor

 You can plug it right into any car lighter, and then plug any traditional electronic device right into it (as long as it’s not something that pulls too much power — such as a space heater — or you’ll blow a fuse in the car fuse-box).
 As a rule of thumb, you should have one in the dashboard of each vehicle you own (in case you’re far from home in a disaster or other emergency).
-Consider also keeping one in your back pack — if you have a “bug out” bag pre-stocked with emergency supplies.
+Consider also keeping one in your back pack — if you have a bug out bag or even an INCH bag pre-stocked with emergency supplies.

 With your car adaptor you can re-charge any cell phone (that you have a wall outlet plug-in for), as well as plug in small lights, and even a small radio.
 Don’t run these things for too long though, or you’ll risk draining your car battery.
 In fact, if you have a good supply of gas, turn your car on and let it idle so as to recharge your battery; or, better yet, only plug in the adaptor when the car is actually turned on and idling.
 This way you won’t risk the repeated draining of your car battery ending it’s life.